 Pearson and Cole of Duddeston Mill Road, Birmingham.

-They supplied numerous British motorcycle manufacturers of the period including:
+Engines were produced until at least 1916* and these were supplied to numerous British motorcycle manufacturers of the period including:

 As the present 2¼ h.p.
 Peco two-stroke has proved so satisfactory there is 110 reason for alteration for the 1915 season However, the large demand for a somewhat smaller power plant has induced the firm to construct an engine of 62x69 mm. bore and stroke, which is rated at 2¼ h.p., and has a cubic capacity of 210 c.c.